Nelly-Gray/my_website_new/content/blogs/Rproject.md

 - ""    #the front matter should be like the one found in, e.g., blog2.md.
 It cannot be like the normal Rmd we used
 - ""
 date: "2021-09-30"
-description: Risk-Return of DJIA stocks # the title that will show up once someone gets to this page
+description: Some example of my work with R # the title that will show up once someone gets to this page
 draft: false
 image: group-of-people-clinking-glasses-because-they-are-drinking-together.jpg # save picture in \static\img\blogs.
 Acceptable formats= jpg, jpeg, or png .
 Your iPhone pics wont work

 keywords: ""
-slug: risk_return # slug is the shorthand URL address... no spaces plz
+slug: R # slug is the shorthand URL address... no spaces plz
-title: Risk-Return of DJIA stocks
+title: R
 ---